The 6 Best Wineries in Napa Valley’s St. Helena

 Merryvale Winery

 As the first winery built in Napa Valley after the repeal of Prohibition, Merryvale Vineyards produces exceptional wines from Bordeaux varieties uniquely expressed through classic Napa Valley terroir.
-Wine experiences abound at Merryvale, from the ultra-premium Profile Estate Picnic that kicks off 800 feet above the valley floor, to the Burger Butler Experience, which includes a tasting of five wines followed by the hand-delivery of your pre-ordered burger from the beloved Gott’s Roadside, to the classic blending lab that can accommodate groups from 12 to over 100 for the ultimate hands-on winery activity.
+Select from several unique wine experiences at Merryvale: the Profile Estate Picnic that kicks off 800 feet above the valley floor, the Burger Butler that includes hand-delivery of your pre-ordered burger from the beloved Gott’s Roadside, and the hands-on blending lab that can accommodate groups from 12 to more than 100.

 Conn Creek Winery